RenderContextDocumentation

 5. Track custom events

 Events are batched and sent automatically.
-Call await analytics.flush() to send immediately.
+Call await renderContext.flush() to send immediately.

 Next steps